Statement and Biographical Notes:

 Jocelyn Purdie is a Canadian artist and curator working in Kingston, Ontario.
 Her practice includes sculpture, photography, and installation and reflects her interest in exploring the relationship between the human and the natural worlds and how this can be imagined within that context.

-Within this framework, she inspired by the science of the natural world and the ecological connections that exist within, particularly the fragility of our ecosystems and the modes of communication; auditory, visual, chemical, and tactile that are used to enhance survival and diversity in an ever-challenging time.
+She is inspired by the ecological connections that exist within nature, particularly the fragility of our ecosystems and the modes of communication; auditory, visual, chemical, and tactile that are used to enhance survival and diversity in an ever-challenging time.
 She uses a range of materials including concrete, wool, thread, pins, plastic resin, found and prefabricated objects, often in combination with each other.

-She is the curator of the Swamp Ward Window Project an alternative venue for contemporary art in the community and was a member of xcurated, a curatorial collective formed in 2011.
-Over the years she has been active on the Board of Directors of the Modern Fuel Artist Run Centre, the Arts Advisory Committee and the Public Art Working Group of the City of Kingston and is currently the Director of the Union Gallery at Queen’s University.
+She was the curator of the Swamp Ward Window Project, an alternative venue for contemporary art in the community from 2001 -2015, and was a member of xcurated, a curatorial collective in 2011.
+She has been active on the Board of Directors of the Modern Fuel Artist Run Centre, the Arts Advisory Committee and the Public Art Working Group of the City of Kingston and was the Director of the Union Gallery at Queen’s University from 1995-2020..